ksukhorukov/Atlant/README.md

 ``docker-compose up``

-HAProxy binds port 5555 to host and at this stage should be available for connections.
+HAProxy binds port 5555 to host and at this stage it should be available for connections.

 ## Usage